Resilient-Labs/Level-Ground/README.md

 9) Select the repository and set the branch to gh-pages
 10) Set a name for the newly generated site and set the url to be the concatenated string of the url and baseurl that is set in the config.yml file

+#### Todo:
+Responsive Footer
+Success Stories
+Gym
+MindBody integration with Ali
+Include loop of Sponsor logos (make reference in data) put real videos and final images in
+Clean up any css